nghiahhnguyen/What-The-Food/README.md

 - Get API from Shutterstock
 - Get image by Picasso library
 - Combine 6, 7, 8, 9
-- food_info database for 101 types of food
+- Food info database for 101 types of food
 - Firestore from Firebase

 ### Drawback: